ankitg28/ankitg28-BrainyBytes_Storytelling_for_Smart_Learning/README.md

 2. **Open your browser:**
     ```bash
-    Navigate to http://localhost:8501 to use the StoryBot application.
+    Navigate to http://localhost:8501 to use the BrainBytes application.

-3. **Install the required packages:**
-    ```bash
-    pip install -r requirements.txt

 ## Demo Video Demonstration
-Watch the video demonstration to see StoryBot in action: [YouTube Video Link] (https://youtu.be/oYt6LAaVhmo)
+Watch the video demonstration to see BrainBytes in action: [YouTube Video Link] (https://youtu.be/oYt6LAaVhmo)

 ## What's Next